aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 In addition to collecting the debugging data, Amazon SageMaker Debugger provides the capability for you to analyze it in a streaming fashion using "rules".
 A SageMaker Debugger "rule" is a piece of code which encapsulates the logic for analyzing debugging data.

 SageMaker Debugger provides a set of built-in rules curated by data scientists and engineers at Amazon to identify common problems while training machine learning models.
-There is also support provided to use custom rule source codes for evaluation.
+There is also support for using custom rule source codes for evaluation.
 In the following sections, you'll learn how to use both the built-in and custom rules while training your model.

 Relationship between debugger hook and rules
 --------------------------------------------

 Using SageMaker Debugger is, broadly, a two-pronged approach.
 On one hand you have the production of debugging data, which is done through the Debugger Hook, and on the other hand you have the consumption of this data, which can be with rules (for continuous analyses) or by using the SageMaker Debugger SDK (for interactive analyses).

 The production and consumption of data are defined independently.
 For example, you could configure the debugging hook to store only the collection "gradients" and then configure the rules to operate on some other collection, say, "weights".
-While this is possible, it's quit useless as it gives you no meaningful insight into the training process.
-This is because the rule will do nothing in this example scenerio since it will wait for the tensors in the collection "gradients" which are never be emitted.
+While this is possible, it's quite useless as it gives you no meaningful insight into the training process.
+This is because the rule will do nothing in this example scenario since it will wait for the tensors in the collection "gradients" which are never be emitted.

 For more useful and efficient debugging, configure your debugging hook to produce and store the debugging data that you care about and employ rules that operate on that particular data.
 This way, you ensure that the Debugger is utilized to its maximum potential in detecting anomalies.
 In this sense, there is a loose binding between the hook and the rules.